2016 Tour de Romandie

-The 2016 Tour de Romandie was a road cycling stage race that took place in the Romandie region of Switzerland between 26 April and 1 May 2016.
-It was the 70th edition of the Tour de Romandie cycling stage race and the 14th event in the 2016 UCI World Tour.
+The 2016 Tour de Romandie was a road cycling stage race that took place in the Romandy region of Switzerland between 26 April and 1 May.
+It was the 70th edition of the Tour de Romandie and the 14th event in the 2016 UCI World Tour.
 The defending champion was 's Ilnur Zakarin.

 The race included six stages.
-The first of these is a prologue individual time trial; the five stages that follow include two summit finishes and another, hilly time trial.
+The first of these was a prologue individual time trial; the five subsequent stages included two summit finishes and a hilly time trial.